youwen5/blog/src/posts/2024-07-12-finally-over.md

 > <span style="font-style: normal;">全部、全部言い足りなくて惜しいけど</span>
 > All of it, all of it will be unspeakably precious

-graduation was last week and ostensibly, im supposed to be happy now.
-4 years of high school are over. most of the work was boring, some of the teachers were awful, and ill be studying in an idyllic campus by the beach come next fall. all my friends are going off on vacation to somewhere exciting (and im at home writing code and doing math, lol). something's off, though. i spent the last semester of senior year wishing it would all be over and now it just feels...kinda empty? and somehow i find myself wanting just _one more week_. one more week to spend with and say bye to all the people i care about. hell, i'd even put up with another week of those stupid gov assignments.
+graduation was last week and ostensibly im supposed to be happy now.
+4 grueling years of high school are finally over. most of the work was boring, some of the teachers were awful, and ill be studying in an idyllic campus by the beach come next fall. all my friends are going off on vacation to somewhere exciting (and im at home writing code and doing math, lol). something feels off, though. i spent the last semester of senior year wishing it would all be over and now it just feels...kinda empty? and somehow i find myself wanting just _one more week_. one more week to spend with and say bye to all the people i care about. hell, i'd even put up with another week of those stupid gov assignments.

 ---